r0zetta/twitter_gather/README.md

 ```

 I wrote the above code in this README.
 It might or might not work.
 But you get the idea.

+# Why is the code in your jupyter notebooks so copy-paste?
+I'm working on refactoring it, but I don't have time right now.
+Yeah, it's terrible to look at.
+I know.
+I'll get to it soon(tm).